 Moral development in childhood and adolescence

-In this dissertation project children’s moral development is investigated in two studies.
+In this dissertation project children’s moral development was investigated in two studies.

 MoMo-study – Moral judgments and moral motivation

-The MoMo-study analyses cognitive and contextual factors on moral reasoning as well as on moral motivation and moral emotions.
-In this study, we examine the different forms of reasoning children use when making moral judgments in a range of different contexts and whether moral motivation varies in different contexts.
-Furthermore, the role of cognitive skills in these contexts will be clarified.
+The MoMo-study analysed cognitive and contextual factors on moral reasoning as well as on moral motivation and moral emotions.
+In this study, we examined the different forms of reasoning children use when making moral judgments in a range of different contexts and whether moral motivation varies in different contexts.
+Furthermore, the role of cognitive skills in these contexts were clarified.